-- For the four-BRI port configuration, fallback is not supported on ports #3 and #4. - The BRI PSTN Fallback feature is a customer-ordered item, which is supported only on specific hardware configurations providing BRI interfaces.
+- For the four-BRI port configuration, fallback is not supported on ports #3 and #4. - The BRI PSTN Fallback feature is a separate orderable item, which is supported only on specific hardware configurations providing BRI interfaces.
 For more information, contact your AudioCodes sales representative. - The BRI PSTN Fallback feature has no relation to the PSTN Fallback Software License Key.

-5.3 Analog Interfaces
+Analog Interfaces